Gamma Zeta Alpha Fraternity, Inc. (Gammas)

 “Chivalry Above Self”

-Lambda Theta Phi is the first and largest Latino fraternity with over 100 chapters across the nation.
-The fraternity provides the Latino college student the opportunity to be part of a family with a mission To cultivate a spirit of brotherhood, to value an education, to promote unity among all Latinos, to be proud of and cherish our heritage, to assert roles of leadership, to develop character, to practice chivalry, and to serve mankind.
+Lambda Theta Phi is the first and largest Latin fraternity in the nation with over 150 chapters across the United States.
+The fraternity provides the Latino college student the opportunity to be part of a family with a mission: To cultivate a spirit of brotherhood, to value an education, to promote unity among all Latinos, to be proud of and cherish our heritage, to assert roles of leadership, to develop character, to practice chivalry, and to serve mankind.
 Lambda Theta Phi raises the social and cultural conscience of the Latin male college student.
+Since its start at Kean University in 1975, it has raised awareness for political involvement amongst Latinos through their national philanthropy, Congressional Hispanic Caucus Institute.

 Every semester, Lambda Theta Phi hosts “Feed the Less Fortunate.”
-Brothers come together with other organizations to make food to be distributed to the homeless in Skid Row.
-The event provides its participants with a real eye opening experience regarding the homeless problem in downtown Los Angeles.
+Brothers come together with other organizations to make food for the homeless in Skid Row.
+The event provides its participants with an eye opening experience the homeless in downtown Los Angeles.

 Omega Phi Beta Sorority, Inc.